quicwg/multipath/draft-ietf-quic-multipath.md

 ~~~
 {: #fig-example-path-close1 title="Example of closing a path."}

-Note that if the ABANDON frame is instead sent on the to-be-abandoned path,
+Note that if the PATH_ABANDON frame is instead sent on the to-be-abandoned path,
 the last acknowledgment still needs to be send on a different path
 as no further packets can be sent on the abandoned path after the
-ABANDON frame.
+PATH_ABANDON frame.

 # Implementation Considerations